 And finally, whilst uncommon in the male-dominated world that Scripture portrays, the Bible does give us examples of women in leadership roles whose inclusion indicates that it would be wrong to simply prohibit women from leadership.
-The Old Testament gives us Huldah and Debora, for example.
-In addition to Priscilla, in the New Junia appears to be called an apostle and Phoebe simply a “leader” (Romans 16).
+The Old Testament gives us Huldah and Debora, for example, whilst in the New, in addition to Priscilla who teaches accompanied by her husband, Junia appears to be called an apostle and Phoebe simply a “leader” (Romans 16).

 Interestingly, Phoebe is also said to be a “deacon” (perhaps better translated “minister”) using the masculine term, not the anticipated feminine “deaconess”.
 Two immediate applications can be drawn from this.
 Firstly, that other apparently “male” roles or offices should be open to women – a masculine label can apparently equally be applied to a woman.
 And secondly, we need to return to Paul’s discussion of leadership requirements in 1 Timothy 3.
 Like overseers, deacons are there also required to be “one-woman men”.
 But if the Scriptures themselves give us an example of a woman deacon, it is evidently wrong to limit the application to married men; by the same token, if “one woman-men” deacons can in fact be women, there is no reason to reject women as overseers, that is, bishops.